 Home-based Social Work

-This is a free confidential home-based support service for families/whanau facing difficulties, needing support and/or wanting to make changes in their lives.
+We offer a free confidential home-based social work support service for families/whanau facing difficulties, needing support and/or wanting to make changes in their lives.
 The Manager receives the referral, allocates to a social worker.
 The social worker will meet the family/whanau, to complete the initial assessment and the child and family assessment, make a plan and goal to support the family/whanau to achieve their goals.
 Our social workers are professionals who work to best practice standards and will give individual attention and support and advocate for children and families.

 Homebuilder’s is a non-government organisation, clients work with us in a voluntary relationship.

 We can support with parenting, child behaviour management, family violence, family/whanau relationships, household management, building resilience, child development, routines and boundaries, care and protection, some health related circumstances, family/whanau wellbeing, education issues, or refer to another more appropriate community agency.
 This list is not limited as each family/whanau will be assessed on their specific needs.

 Respite care (from a community referral) may be available to children 0 – 17 years of age who are in need of care or protection and need to have some time out from their family/whanau.
 This time out will enable both the child and the parent/s to look at the situation, assess everyone’s needs and plan for the future.
 Care or protection of the child is paramount to how we plan and work with the child and family/whanau.
 When a child/ren are identified as needing respite care, we will ascertain if family/friends are available to care for the child/ren in the first instance.
 Respite care involves the parent/guardian signing a Temporary Care Agreement to enable us to place the child with one of our approved caregivers who will look after the child in the caregiver’s home, for an agreed period of time.

 Our Homebased service operates from Karamea in the north to Hokitika in the south, including Reefton.

 Homebuilders Counselling Service